 A change of scenery was clearly in order.
 I needed to get out of my head, to be surrounded by a present more substantial than the past.
 A coworker mentioned that an apartment above my favorite music venue had just opened up to rent, and I applied on the spot.
 I loved the idea of bass booming through the floorboards, of crowds lining past my door 6 or 7 evenings a week; of a second “home” downstairs that would always be full and open late, bustling with bartenders I would know by name and music to escape through.
 If I couldn’t out-think the nothing, I could at least drown it in sound.
 And it worked, more or less!
 The two year arrangement would have its drawbacks, and I couldn’t be happier with the condo Joanna and I now call home.
 But as an act of survival in those numb and blurry days, it was absolutely perfect.

 I spent the weeks leading up to Christmas clearing out my old loft.
 There were boxes and boxes, of things that were mine, things that were hers, things that had been “ours” which would now be orphaned.
 I could tell you about photographs, birthday cards, souvenirs from trips—those obvious knickknacks you stumble on that fuel an entire breakup industry.
 But in truth, my sadness wasn’t that specific.
 I’m not even certain what it is that I grieved as I stared at this now-empty loft in this meaningless country.
 The passage of time?
 The gap between expected and actualized futures?
 The years I would re-render from a distant, skewed perspective; the happy details that exercise inevitably obscures?
-Maybe it was just the space that I was grieving, along with whatever incidental meaning had sunk in.
+Maybe it was just the space that I was grieving, along with whatever incidental meaning had sunk in to the floorboards.

 Know the things we need to say